 Social facts include such things as beliefs, moral codes, and basic norms and values which are passed from one generation to the next and shared by individuals who make up a society.
-From this point of view it is not the consciousness of the individual that directs human behaviour but common beliefs and sentiments which shape his or her consciousness.
+It is not the consciousness of the individual that directs human behaviour but common beliefs and sentiments which shape his or her consciousness.
 In short, according to Durkheim, society shapes the individual.

 Durkheim argued that societies needed to create a sense of social solidarity – which is making individuals feel as if they part of something bigger and teaching them the standards of acceptable behaviour.
 At one level this is achieved through the family, but for Durkheim, feeling a sense of belonging to wider society was also important.
-Traditionally this was achieved through religion, but Durkheim was concerned that religion was fading, and that modern societies faced a ‘crisis of anomie’.
+Traditionally this was achieved through religion, but Durkheim was concerned that religion was fading in 20th century Europe, and that modern societies faced a ‘crisis of anomie’.

-He also theorised that new institutions such as schools, work places and voluntary organisations would eventually provide the ‘social glue’ which would make people feel like they belonged.
-Durkheim’s thinking is actually one of the fundamental things which convinced governments the world over to spend billions of pounds on schools – in order to socialise the young and create a sense of solidarity.
+He theorised that new institutions such as schools, work places and voluntary organisations would eventually provide the ‘social glue’ which would make people feel like they belonged.
+Durkheim’s thinking is actually one of the fundamental things which convinced governments in Europe to create national education systems in order to socialise the young and create a sense of solidarity.

-For Durkheim, and functionalists in general, socialisation (the teaching of shared norms and values) through institutions is one of the key ways in which social solidari
+For Durkheim, and functionalists in general, socialisation (the teaching of shared norms and values) through institutions was one of the key ways in which social solidarity was to be achieved.

 Talcott Parson’s Functionalism